What Is a WISP and Why Do Tax Professionals Need One?

 Phase 4: Establish Access Controls

-Implement these access control measures:
+Implement these access control measures throughout your organization:

 - Unique user accounts — Every employee must have individual login credentials.
 Shared accounts eliminate audit trails and accountability.